apace100/origins-docs/docs/types/power_types/conditioned_restrict_armor.md

 	"tick_rate": 20
 }
 ```

-This power prevents the player from putting on any armor which is more powerful than chainmail, unless they are in dark places (light level below 7).
+This example will prevent the entity from equipping any armor which is more powerful than chainmail, unless the entity is in dark places (light level below 7).